-What’s in Her Bag
+What’s in My Bag

-Many of us own a tripod with a gimbal head or other, because we know that this is a very important piece of equipment for many forms of photography.
+Many of us own a tripod with a gimbal head or other because we know that this is a very important piece of equipment for many forms of photography.

 Let’s identify the problem

-“I’m reaching into my camera bag – Ecklasphere”
+“I am reaching into my camera bag – Ecklasphere”

 The ECKLASPHERE is the round gray disk attached to the bottom of my lens in the above picture.

-Here is something that you may not be aware of – especially if you’ve never traveled to Africa to photograph wildlife, but you have a desire to.
+However, before I delve into that, something that you may not be aware of – especially if you’ve never traveled to Africa to photograph wildlife, but you have a desire to.
 In the National Parks, you are not allowed to exit the vehicle.
-This is to protect the wildlife and the environment.
+That is to protect wildlife and the environment.
 And also to protect you!